IVEC (2020) Special Issue is now published!

-The publications team is in charge of publications by the UNICollaboration team, including setting up and running an online open-source journal, Practice and Theory in Telecollaboration and Virtual Exchange.
+The Editorial Office is in charge of publications by the UNICollaboration team, including setting up and running the online open-source journal Journal of Virtual Exchange.
+More info: firstname.lastname@example.org

 The field of technology and language learning is well served by existing research journals.
-However, telecollaboration and virtual exchange are driven in the first place by energetic and creative practitioners, whose work is often less well served by existing journals.
+However, telecollaboration and virtual exchange are driven in the first place by energetic and creative practitioners from interdisciplinary fields, whose work is often less well served by existing journals.
 This journal will provide a peer-reviewed outlet for systematic reports and careful reflection on innovative work in the field.
-Contributions are intended to function as inspiration for other practitioners, but also as a starting-point for further theoretical dialogue.
+Contributions are intended to function as inspiration for other practitioners and researchers, but also as a starting-point for further theoretical dialogue.

 - to recognise practice as the core of the telecollaborative community of practice;